let-def/cuite/doc/CAMLregion.md

 }
 ```

-`caml_callback2` is a primitive function of native OCaml FFI that allows to invoke an OCaml closure from C code (*for the sake of simplicity we do not deal with the case where the callback raises an exception).
+`caml_callback2` is a primitive function of native OCaml FFI that allows to invoke an OCaml closure from C code (note: for the sake of simplicity we do not deal with the case where the callback raises an exception).

 Because some OCaml code is being called in the middle of the comparator, the garbage collector can get called in the middle of the sorting.
-Even if we registered roots for all the values in this array, the implementation of `qsort_r` might have made some copy that will not be updated by the GC.
+Even if we registered roots for all the values in this array, the implementation of `qsort_r` might have made copies that will not be updated by the GC.
 More generally, rewriting the array in the middle of the sort can lead to unexpected behaviors.

 Because we know all the values of interest prior to calling `qsort_r`, a solution is to work with pointer to values.
 One first allocates an array of roots and pass pointers to this array.
 However in other situations, the set of roots might be determined dynamically.